-The Healthy Living panel took place on the Lifestyle Stage at 3pm on Sunday of Summer in the City 2017.
-The panellists included Leon Bustin and John Chapman from The Lean Machines, Melanie Murphy, and moderator Eltoria.
+The Healthy Living panel took place on the Lifestyle Stage on the Sunday of Summer in the City 2017.
+The panellists included Leon Bustin and John Chapman from The Lean Machines, Melanie Murphy, and moderator Simone “Eltoria” Partner.

-The panel then moved on to talk about their stance on fad diets, where John said that ‘they’re set around building a bad relationship with food’ and by using one ‘you’re reinforcing patterns which aren’t typically healthy for eating’.
-It was stressed that one diet that works won’t necessarily be effective for everyone, and Melanie explained that you have to find your own balance with food and exercise, and learn from your own mistakes.
+The panel then moved on to talk about their stance on fad diets.
+John said that “they’re set around building a bad relationship with food” and by going on one “you’re reinforcing patterns which aren’t typically healthy for eating”.
+It was stressed that one diet won’t necessarily be effective for everyone, and Melanie explained that you have to find your own balance with food and exercise, and learn from your own mistakes.

-This led on to a discussion on so-called ‘cheat foods’, which is an incorrect term according to Leon, as it makes us feel guilty and view the food in a negative way.
-He explained that ‘calories are king’ when it comes to our diet, and if you want to lose weight then you have to create a calorie deficit – but this can be achieved while allowing for the food we like.
+This led on to a discussion on so-called “cheat foods”, which is an incorrect term according to Leon, as it makes people feel guilty and view the food in a negative way.
+He explained that “calories are king” when it comes to our diet, and if you want to lose weight then you have to create a calorie deficit – but this can be achieved while allowing for the food we like.
 The panel went on to encourage the audience to take part in exercise that they personally enjoy, and to find their inspiration from themselves, rather than elsewhere.
-Advice was also given on starting your own channel, when Melanie said to just be yourself and show your personality as ‘people follow people’.
+Advice was also given on starting a YouTube channel – Melanie advised the audience to be themselves and show their personalities because “people follow people”.